sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-map-extension/cp-mobile-dev-kit-map-extension.md

 [OPTION BEGIN [iOS]]

 SAP Business Application Studio has a feature to display the QR code for onboarding in the Mobile client.
+C

-1. Click the **Application.app** to open it in MDK Application Editor and then click the **Application QR Code** icon.
+1. Click on `Application.app` to open it in MDK Application Editor, and then click the **Application QR Code** icon.

     <!-- border -->![MDK](img-8.13.png)